 Monitored Markov Decision Processes

 In RL, an agent learns by interacting with an environment and receiving rewards for its actions.
 However, the assumption that rewards are always observable is often not applicable in real-world problems.
 Consider the situation where the agent is tasked with household chores, and the quality of its behavior is provided through rewards from the homeowner and smart sensors.
-What if rewards are not always observable, e.g., if the owner is be present or the sensors are malfunctioning?
+What if rewards are not always observable, e.g., if the owner is not present or the sensors are malfunctioning?
 In such situations, the agent should not interpret the lack of reward as meaning that all behavior is equally desirable.
 Neither should it think that avoiding monitoring or intentionally damaging sensors is an effective way to avoid negative feedback.

 In other words, there are cases where the environment generates rewards in response to the agent's actions but the agent cannot observe them.
 How should the agent behave in these situations?
 Can it learn to seek rewards even if their observability is not fully under its control?
 Can it learn optimal policies even when some rewards are never observable?